 Just a ways up the street, Lee Pomeroy, 84, stood alone on the Hikoi route holding a simple handwritten sign:

-The partnership means that a treaty was signed between Māori and Pākehā, between Māori and the British, that promised—whats the word of it—promised accord, I think, between the two.
+The partnership means that a treaty was signed between Māori and Pākehā, between Māori and the British, that promised—what’s the word of it—promised accord, I think, between the two.
 And it just didn’t happen.
 The British took it over.
 It’s not an effective partnership, and it should be.
 Māori have been very, very badly disadvantaged in the deal…Māori were here first, Māori were here when Pākehā arrived, end of story.
 They have been exceedingly accommodating.

 No we here, exactly.
 Lee, a Pākehā herself, names both parties clearly—the two parties who signed the Treaty / Te Tiriti.
 The Māori host accommodates a Pākehā guest.
 Their powers need not be equal, if that were even possible among human groups.
 But there is history here.
 Neither is a babysitter.
 Both will be there in the morning.

-Now to the bill both Manukau and Lee were marching against.
-The Treaty Principles Bill was submitted to Parliament by the far-right ACT party, which won only 8.6% of the vote in last year’s general election.
-It has no official support from any other party, and is, for now, legislatively doomed.
-National needed ACT to assemble a coalition; allowing ACT to float the controversial bill was the price of the deal.1 The bill wouldn’t edit the original treaty, only fix in place a sweeping new interpretation that would restrict Māori Treaty claims to those “that hapū and iwi Māori had under the Treaty of Waitangi/te Tiriti o Waitangi at the time they signed it.”
+The Treaty Principles Bill wouldn’t edit the original treaty, only fix in place a sweeping new interpretation that would restrict Māori Treaty claims to those “that hapū and iwi Māori had under the Treaty of Waitangi/te Tiriti o Waitangi at the time they signed it.”
 (Emphasis mine.
 Read the bill here.)
-Note the careful past tense, and te reo words for smaller Māori political units, rather than a nationwide constituency.
+Note the careful past tense, and the te reo words for smaller Māori political units, rather than a nationwide constituency.
 As a bonus, the bill would throw in recognition for any Waitangi Tribunal settlements since the original signing.
 But once the Treaty Principles became law—enshrined by only after passing what would doubtless be a Brexit-level meatgrinder of a national referendum—that history would be over.
 No more claims, no more redress.

 explains this much better than I can.
 In short: NZ freezes in place, then begins again under only the third and final clause of the old Treaty, which made parties equal subjects under the Queen.
 If there’s a Māori language version of the bill, I can’t find it.Forgive my American chuckle at a bill that would claim universal equality by citing royalty.
 I can still recognize the let’s-move-on bit.
 This is All Lives Matter, this is the Supreme Court tanking the Voting Rights Act because anti-Black discrimination has magically vamoosed, this is John Roberts’ famous one-liner: “The way to stop discriminating by race is to stop discriminating by race.”
 Catchy, no?
 I’ll grant ACT’s David Seymour, the Bill’s sponsor and NZ’s very own national Reply Guy, that there’s a noble but very abstract idea here, one often evoked as a way not to see either the US or NZ’s actual past and living present.
-Not that the Treaty need never be re-read!
+And it’s not that the Treaty need never be re-read!
 I nod at my fellow Vic PhD

 ’s assertion that amending the Treaty might actually be healthy at some future date, it being a living document and all?But I don’t think Seymour is interested in a living document.
 Check out ACT’s promo website.2 Equal rights for all, it says, right up top in ACT’s regular hot pink, over a photo of the Waitangi Treaty grounds at sunset.
 The photo is curiously empty.
 The grounds are packed every year at Waitangi Day, but here there are no living Kiwis, of any race.
 Just a screengrab of history, frozen in its most golden light.
-Who’s the We here?
+Who’s the We?

 I keep thinking back to Matariki this year.
 Prime Minister Christopher Luxon, the Treaty Bill’s chief supporter-but-not, attended the midwinter ceremony on the slopes of a South Island ski resort at dawn.
 This is a New Zealand thing, he crowed to the TV interview.
 He wasn’t wrong!
 But surrounded by some of the country’s finest Māori singers, handsome korowhai wrapped over their monogammed puffers, the PM was weirdly careful to tiptoe around the mighty M-word.